mentalisttraceur/robotframework-dependencylibrary/README.rst

 Usage
 -----

-First, include the library in your tests (if you copied/cloned the DependencyLibrary.py from the repository, make sure the directory containing it is passed to ``robot`` with the ``--pythonpath`` option):
+First, include the library in your tests:

 .. code:: robotframework